m91michel/knowledge/not-sorted.md

 - [<ShookBlog/>An Introvert's Personal Guide to Tech Twitter](https://blog.shook.codes/an-introverts-personal-guide-to-tech-twitter) - Looking through my Twitter feed, you probably wouldn’t know that I'm an introvert.
 In "real" life, I have a small circle of friends, crowds overwhelm me, and I need a lot of alone time (though nowadays that's rare since I'm a parent).
 This article is...

+- [Secure.Secure.Secure.Earn.Invest.Invest.Invest.Send.Send.Explore Ethereum.](https://www.argent.xyz/) - Argent is the world's most simple and safe crypto wallet.
+In one tap you can earn interest and invest; borrow, store and send.
+Argent is the easiest way to access DeFi.